Area of Research:

 The mechanics of composites and fiber research at Master’s level inspired his choice for further research, and therefore in 2016, he obtained a PhD in Material Engineering from Technical University of Liberec with a thesis titled “Mechanical and Thermo-acoustic Properties of Barkcloth and its Reinforced Polymer Composites”.
 He worked as an aircraft engineer before joining academia as an assistant lecturer, and has grown through the ranks to the level of associate professor of mechanical and materials engineering in the department of polymer, textile and industrial engineering, faculty of engineering, Busitema University.

 He was the first pioneer Ugandan head of department, Textile and Ginning Engineering, the department has graduated over 100 engineers and several technicians spread across the country, contributing to the economic development of Uganda.
 Samson has written three programmes: MSc/PhD in Materials Engineering and BSc in Polymer, Textile and Industrial Engineering which is currently running.
-As of 2018, Samson’s research is in the fields of Aerospace, Fibers, Polymers, Vehicle Acoustics, Composites, Mechanics and Nanotechnology and has over 40 publications including impact factor journals, conference proceedings, book chapters and a textbook to be published by Springer.
-As of June 2019, His Google Scholar metrics had h-index 9; i10-index 9 whereas Scopus h-index 7.
+As of 2018, Samson’s research focuses in the fields of Aerospace, Fibers, Polymers, Vehicle Acoustics, Composites, Mechanics and Nanotechnology and has over 40 publications including impact factor journals, conference proceedings, book chapters and a textbook to be published by Springer.
+As of June 2019, His Google Scholar metrics had h-index 9; i10-index 9 and Scopus h-index 7.
 Samson is currently the Acting Director, Directorate of Graduate Studies, Research and Innovations, he recently assembled the Busitema University Lightboard, the first of its kind in Uganda’s education system, a tool that will enhance e-learning courses with calculations such as Mathematics, Mechanics, etc. He has won a couple of awards for his pioneering work on barkcloth engineering composites and sound absorption materials.
 In the fields of construction composite materials, Samson is using his knowledge of material science and nanotechnology to modify bitumen for road construction utilizing green nanoscience as a crosslinker for plastic waste.

 He has been a visiting lecturer at the Technical University of Liberec; and was elected a fellow of the Uganda National Academy of Sciences in 2018.